NCI-60: Misidentification and Misclassification

 A 61st cell line, MDA-N, has been confirmed to being derived from the misclassified MDA-MB-435 cell line.

 So it is also misclassified, really being a melanoma cell line, but as of 6 January 2018 the official website still lists it as breast cancer cell line.

 This cell line is not available as of 6 January 2018.

 The International Cell Line Authentication Committee maintains a list of contaminated cell lines.

 It includes the cell lines reported above, although usually with reporting dates and articles considerably later than the first dates and articles rising specific concern regarding the respective cell line.

 Continued Use of Wrong Classification

-As of 2014 Hundreds of research studies still use MDA-MB-435 as model of breast cancer, even after it was officially declared to be a melanoma cell line in 2007, and even in highest-rated international peer-reviewed journals.
+As of 2014, hundreds of research studies still use MDA-MB-435 as a model of breast cancer, even after it was officially declared to be a melanoma cell line in 2007, and even in highest-rated international peer-reviewed journals.

 Similar is true for other misidentified cell lines.